 With the growing recognition of the significance of overall employee well-being, most large employers (and many smaller organizations) now see an Employee Assistance Program (EAP) as a core component of a workplace well-being strategy.
 Emotional and behavioral health are critical issues that impact both employees and employers.
-Stress and depression are at epidemic proportions and can impede not only an employee’s health, happiness and overall quality of life, but also productivity at work.
+Stress and depression are at epidemic proportions and can impede an employee’s health, happiness, overall quality of life, and productivity at work.

 Emotional and behavioral health are critical issues that impact both employees and employers.
-Stress and depression are at epidemic proportions and can impede not only an employee’s health, happiness and overall quality of life, but also productivity at work.
+Stress and depression are at epidemic proportions and can impede an employee’s health, happiness, overall quality of life, and productivity at work.

 An effective EAP provides resources and expert case management for participants and also serves the employer on an organizational level with consultative support for management.
 The right partner will provide strategy and direction for the organization to optimize the EAP as a workplace solution.